 - 8. When using the flexibility afforded by APM-210 to review personnel files, it is recommended to: - a.
 Give due recognition to faculty community engagements that demonstrate the impact of their research. - b.
 Be mindful of rewarding mentoring and advising activities.
 Per APM-210, "Mentoring and advising of students and faculty members, particularly from underrepresented and underserved populations, should be given due recognition in the teaching or service categories of the academic personnel process."
 Encourage the review process to consider the role of the candidate both in the inter-personal aspects of mentoring (what might fall under teaching category) and the scholarly engagement of the candidate in leading and contributing to the advancement of the research (what might blend into the research category) - c.
 Encourage candidates to be as specific as possible when writing their contribution statements for collaborative publications.
 It will be helpful to file reviewers to understand the contributions in the context of them being conceptual contributions, methodological contributions, resource enabling contributions, project administration roles, and dissemination activities. - d.
 Give appropriate consideration to submitted work.
 Per APM-210, "Work in progress should be assessed whenever possible."
 Candidates should be encouraged, for example, to include scholarly work submitted to a peer-review processor comment on completed work that could not be exhibited due to closures of exhibition venues.
 References to these materials should be reviewed and commented on in the department letter.
 The department comments on these materials will be considered within the context of relevant auxiliary supporting materials by the later stages of the review process. - e.
 Offer greater reward for scholarly activities that might otherwise be regarded as secondary activities in normal circumstances.
-As just one illustrative example, in some disciplines a review paper might be considered a secondary activity, but this activity could be reviewed in the context of how the covid-19 pandemic hampered other primary activities. - 9.
-For AY20-21 an O/S salary increase of 0.5 the merit step salary increase can be proposed when an on-schedule merit file is judged insufficient for a merit advance solely due to covid-19 issues.
-In these cases, the judgement that should be rendered is that the file was on track for a merit advance until it was derailed by events pertaining to the covid-19 pandemic during the March 2020 thru September 2020 time period.
+As just one illustrative example, in some disciplines a review paper might be considered a secondary activity, but this activity could be reviewed in the context of how the COVID-19 pandemic hampered other primary activities. - 9.
+For AY21-22 an O/S salary increase of half the merit step salary increase can be proposed when an on-schedule merit file is judged insufficient for a merit advance solely due to COVID-19 issues.
+In these cases, the judgement that should be rendered is that the file was on track for a merit advance until it was derailed by events pertaining to the COVID-19 pandemic during the March 2020 thru September 2021 time-period.

 This provision does not apply to accelerated merit advances, merit advances to Professor Step VI, merit advances to Professor Above-Scale, or promotions since those personnel actions occur at barrier steps that involve longer review periods.
+Nor does the provision apply to files that received a "COVID-19 Impacted" outcome in AY20-21.

-Assistant professors who are not awarded a merit advance but receive the 0.5 step O/S salary increase according to the above provision will have their merit file marked as "COVID-19 Impacted", and are recommended to request a one year stop the clock if they have not done so already, and should have an updated merit file reviewed again in AY21-22; if the review is positive the 0.5 O/S salary increase will be replaced by the scale salary increase that corresponds to the merit advance,
+Assistant professors who are not awarded a merit advance, but receive the half step O/S salary increase according to the above provision, will have their merit file marked as "COVID-19 Impacted", and are recommended to request a one year Stop the Clock if they have not done so already, and should have an updated merit file reviewed again in AY22-23; if the review is positive the half O/S salary increase will be replaced by the scale salary increase that corresponds to the merit advance,